gage1145/The-Oaken-Throne/Sessions/Session 54.md

 ***"If you survive the feast, I have a message from my cousin. - Lady Alexa"***

 Jem talks like a school girl to the telephone rock to [[Urath of Ur]] telling him all the goss.

+# Preparing for the feast
+The group hides the [[Black Book]] because it would almost certainly be confiscated.
+The group asks Sebael to step out during this, and he becomes suspicious.
+The group is also trying to keep the information from [[Sir Grim]], and he is very suspicious.
+He has been a part of the group since day one after all.

+***"I assume this has something to do with your business in [[Tibara]]." - Sir Grim***

+Sebael planted a seed of doubt in Sir Grim about the group.

+Maximus asked his ***FUCKING ANGELS*** to tell him who was trying to kill [[Thomas Whitefeather]].
+Of course he found out Sebael's plan...
+# Elias speaks with Grim
+Elias offers Grim to stab him if he offends him again?
+Grim does not understand the gesture.